eltociear/LanguageBind/README.md

 ```

 ## 🤖 API
-**We open source all modalities preprocessing code.** If you want to load the model (e.g. ```LanguageBind/LanguageBind_Thermal```) from the model hub on Huggingface or on local, you can use the following code snippets.
+**We open source all modalities preprocessing code.** If you want to load the model (e.g. ```LanguageBind/LanguageBind_Thermal```) from the model hub on Hugging Face or on local, you can use the following code snippets.

 ### Inference for Multi-modal Binding
 We have provided some sample datasets in [assets](assets) to quickly see how languagebind works.